FredKSchott/snowpack/docs/08-guides.md

 ### Preact

-Importing and using Preact works without any changes needed.
+You can import and use Preact without any custom configuration needed.

 **To use `preact/compat`:** (the Preact+React compatability layer) alias the "compat" package to React in your install options: